ssp21/ssp21-spec/ssp21.md

 	}

 	validate(reply: ReplyHandshakeBegin) -> IKM or ABORT {

+		/*
+		* this is just a guard that prevents the method
+		* from being before initialize() has been called
+		*/
 	    if(this.nonce.length == 0) {
 		    return ABORT("nonce not initialized")
 		}

 		if(reply.ephemeral_data.lengh != 32) {
 		    return ABORT("bad nonce length in reply")
 		}